 Why quicktype Still Matters

-quicktype does something that large language models fundamentally struggle with: the more data you give it, the better it understands your schema.
-Feed quicktype a hundred JSON samples and it will produce more accurate, more complete types.
-Feed an LLM a hundred samples and it will probably get confused, hit context limits, or hallucinate properties that don't exist.
+In the age of Copilot and ChatGPT, quicktype does something LLMs struggle with: the more data you give it, the better it understands your schema.
+Feed quicktype a hundred JSON samples and it produces more accurate types.
+Feed an LLM a hundred samples and it will hit context limits or hallucinate properties.